trifo75/kubernetes-playground/README.md

 * Terraform installed
 * Ansible installed

+## Configuration

+### Terraform part

+You can set some params of the VM creation in the **terraform.tfvars** file.

+We choose an Incus image of **Ubuntu 22.04**, a non cloud-init version.
+The installation process uses Debian style commands and package names, so do not set the base image to a RedHat style one.
+It won't work without modifying the VM provisioning commands and also the kubernetes related software installation part in the Ansible code.

+You can set the desired target network in CIDR notation.
+We will create an *Incus bridge* using the first address of that nework range.
+The nodes will get theyr IP addresses iterated from the second address.

+You can set the desired number of *master* and *worker* nodes.
+They will appear as *master1*, *master2*, ... and *worker1*, *worker2*, ...

+### Ansible part

+In **config.yml** you can select the desired software versions.
+* kubernetes_version: used in form **v1.33** - will set up the kubernetes repository for that version an installs the latest kubelet, kubeadn and kubectl.
+* containerd_version: full version string to be used.
+We will install the exact vesion selected.
+Please refer *containerd* install guide to select appropriate version for the selected kubernetes version.

 ## Usage

 * in **terraform** directory run `terraform plan` then `terraform apply`.
 On successful completion created the 3 nodes as Ubuntu VM-s, all with